kidshield/tools/README.md

 # tools
-A few tools for parents wanting to shield their kids from risky/bad content.
+A few home programming tools for parents wanting to shield their kids from risky/bad content.